ekiciburak/bitvector/README.md

 1. `coq_makefile -f _CoqProject -o Makefile`
 2. `make`

-Works with Coq8.16 with a bunch of deprecated warnings.
-I had to locally install coqhammer version coq8.16.
+Works with Coq version 8.17.0 with a bunch of deprecated warnings.